JeremyRubin/pleb.fi/content/events/miami2023.md

 # with gratitude to...
 {{< miami2023/sponsors >}}

-# convenient hotels to stay at
-tbd - but izzah close to dah conference yo

 # prepping for pleb.fi / gimme homework?
 1. [miniscript](http://miniscript.com/)
 2. [bitcoin dev kit](https://github.com/bitcoindevkit)